Jaded-Encoding-Thaumaturgy/JET-guide/docs/misc/dvd-remux.md

 and their corresponding active areas is provided below[^sar-source]:

-[^sar-source]: A lot of these SAR values were derived from [this page](https://web.archive.org/web/20140218044518/http://lipas.uwasa.fi/~f76998/video/conversion/#conversion_table).
+[^sar-source]: A number of SAR values were derived from [this page](https://web.archive.org/web/20140218044518/http://lipas.uwasa.fi/~f76998/video/conversion/#conversion_table).

 !!! info "Common DVD anamorphic resolution standards"